janetlayne2/Temporal-SIR-GN/README.md

 ### Output

-Output will be a comma separated text file of length *n x k=(c^2+c)* for a graph with *n* vertices, where *c* is the number of clusters chosen, formatted as follows: <br>
+Output will be a comma separated text file of shape *n x k=(c^2+c)* for an (undirected) graph with *n* vertices, where *c* is the number of clusters chosen, formatted as follows: <br>

 	nodeID, dim0, dim1, dim2,...,dimk

 ## Datasets
-All datasets are undirected, but do not have a reverse edge.
-The preprocessing from loader.py generates an adjacency list with a reverse edge.
+Undirected datasets do not have a reverse edge, however, the preprocessing from loader.py generates an adjacency list with a reverse edge.
 Datasets are of the form:<br>
 ```bash

 nodeID1, nodeID2, timestamp